 You might not believe it but it was elephants – or what comes out of the back end of them – that first brought me to Uganda.

-Colleagues back in London laughed out loud when I told them about the first project that the Uganda Conservation Foundation had planned for me: collecting elephant dung with the Uganda Wildlife Authority, all part of a global project aimed at stopping ivory poaching.
+Colleagues back in London laughed out loud when I told them about the first project that the Uganda Conservation Foundation had planned for me: collecting elephant dung with the Uganda Wildlife Authority, all part of a global project to analyse and map elephant DNA and crack down on ivory poaching.

 As it turned out, some other lucky bugger got this job, not the muzungu.
 Several weeks bouncing around in a 4 x 4 looking for elusive elephants may not have been quite as glamorous as I first thought anyway …

-Regardless, the muzungu has a soft spot for elephant dung (yes, I know ‘I have issues’) so I was delighted to be invited on my next adventure with Julia, heading back to Ishasha, south western Uganda, to check out a community tourism project.
+Regardless, the muzungu has a soft spot for elephant dung (yes, I know ‘I have issues’) so I was delighted to be invited on my next adventure with Julia, heading back to Ishasha, south western Uganda, to check out the Ishasha Community Uplift Project.
+Deo’s Homestead Tour is currently the main attraction of this project.

 What – no bananas?
 No baby Dillon to bounce on my knee?

-Community tourism, elephant conservation, a chance to meet the farmers, managing ‘human wildlife conflict’ – this very cool project ticks all the right boxes for me – with OR without bananas.
+Community tourism, elephant conservation, a chance to meet the farmers, solutions for managing ‘human wildlife conflict’ – this very cool project ticks all the right boxes for me – with OR without bananas.

 Below, Deo burns a combination of elephant dung and homegrown chilli as a deterrent to would-be elephant encroachers.
 He was very proud to show us his techniques – but boy he lives on the edge.
 Fancy doing this every night, just to survive?